clemenkok/cloudstellation/README.md

 ## Project VIII: A Cloud Guru Challenge - Covid 19 ETL
 ### Serverless Framework, EventBridge, Lambda, DynamoDB, S3, SNS, Athena, QuickSight
 ![covid drawio (1)](https://user-images.githubusercontent.com/68755138/215298522-7be255fc-c3b3-4893-8160-66ef8200be58.png)
-(Architecture Diagram based off of Mohd Nazmus Saquib's [blog](https://mohdsaquib.hashnode.dev/event-driven-covid-19-data-etl-process-acloudguruchallenge))

 This project is from Forrest Brazeal's A Cloud Guru Challenge on automating a Covid 19 ETL pipeline.
 In building this I used the Serverless Framework, which was an extremely useful resource to build event-driven applications.

-I found it much better than AWS SAM.
+A ```cron``` job was scheduled on EventBridge to trigger an endpoint every day at a fixed time.
+This endpoint would be a Lambda Function, which handles the ETL.
+API Calls are made to the New York Times and Johns Hopkins University COVID-19 Data API, which is returned as a CSV file.
+They are converted into Pandas DataFrames.
+Transformation then occurs, with the data being processed by removing nullification and joining the dataframes together.
+Subsequently the data is loaded into S3, which feeds into a Glue workflow (in between, checks are created to ensure that data is not lost if the ETL process fails.
+The user is also updated on the ETL progress through SNS).
+Glue automatically feeds into Athena.
+Using QuickSight, we import the Athena data, enabling it to be dashboarded.